Tuwaiq-DS-ML-bootcamp-V-8/Project_1_Python/README.md

    pip install -r requirements.txt
    ```

-   (Ensure that the `requirements.txt` file includes `streamlit` and `Pillow`.)

-3. Place your card images in the `card_images` folder.
-The game currently supports `.png` images of playing cards, but this can be customized.

-4. Run the game using Streamlit:
+3. Run the game using Streamlit:

    ```bash
    streamlit run main.py
    ```

-5. Open the link provided by Streamlit in your web browser to start playing.
+4. Open the link provided by Streamlit in your web browser to start playing.

 ## Game Instructions